Establishment in 1953

 Pallet Market & Recycling Technology

-In fields where wooden pallets were traditionally dominant, there has been a shift towards plastic pallets due to their durability, hygiene, and mechanical characteristics.
-In 1990, Gifu Plastic Industry introduced large-scale injection molding machines and started production.
+In industries where wooden pallets were once the standard, plastic pallets have gained popularity due to their superior durability, hygiene, and mechanical properties.
+In 1990, Gifu Plastic Industry introduced large-scale injection molding machines and began full-scale pallet production.

-Furthermore, in 1993, the company successfully developed pallets made from 100% recycled materials, laying the foundation for the expansion of recycling pallets and popularizing black-colored pallets in the industry.
+In 1993, the company successfully developed pallets made entirely from recycled materials, laying the groundwork for the widespread adoption of recycled plastic pallets and helping to popularize black-colored pallets across the industry.

 Year of 1989-2002

-In response to the requirement of placing infectious medical waste, such as gauze, bandages, needles, and surgical gowns, in sealed containers for collection and incineration, Gifu Plastic Industry developed highly sealed medical pails and released them in 1990.
+In response to regulations requiring infectious medical waste—such as gauze, bandages, needles, and surgical gowns—to be collected and incinerated in sealed containers, Gifu Plastic Industry developed highly sealed medical pails, launched in 1990.

-Illegal dumping of medical waste has been a significant social issue, leading to stricter regulations and penalties by national and local governments.
-As a result, the demand for medical pails rapidly increased.
+The illegal dumping of medical waste had become a significant social issue, leading national and local governments to introduce stricter regulations and tougher penalties.
+As a result, demand for secure, compliant medical pails increased rapidly.

 Year of 1989-2002

-In 1985, a research paper was published indicating that Freon gases, a commonly used gas as refrigerants in refrigerators and coolers, posed a threat to the ozone layer.
-In response to this, in 1989, Gifu Plastic Industry made a significant switch from using Freon gases to using butane gas as a foaming agent in sheet molding.
+In 1985, a research paper revealed that Freon gases—commonly used as refrigerants in refrigerators and coolers—posed a serious threat to the ozone layer.
+In response, Gifu Plastic Industry made a decisive move in 1989 by replacing Freon with butane gas as the foaming agent in its sheet molding processes.

-Furthermore, the industry had traditionally relied on polyvinyl chloride (PVC) as the main material for transparent cup containers.
-However, due to growing concerns about the environmental impact of PVC, Gifu Plastic Industry took proactive measures and quickly transitioned to using A-PET (Amorphous Polyethylene Terephthalate) resin, which is a safer and more environmentally friendly material.
-A-PET resin has low calorific value when incinerated, and its carbon dioxide emissions are comparable to those of paper.
+Around the same time, polyvinyl chloride (PVC) was the industry standard for transparent cup containers.
+However, due to growing concerns about the environmental impact of PVC, Gifu Plastic Industry proactively transitioned to A-PET (Amorphous Polyethylene Terephthalate), a safer and more environmentally friendly material.
+A-PET has a lower calorific value during incineration and produces CO₂ emissions comparable to paper, making it an exceptionally eco-conscious choice.

 Year of 1989-2002

-Since then, we have continued to expand our product line up to meet the needs of different installation spaces, including three-compartment containers, horizontal and vertical designs for space-saving purposes.
-These products have become popular items in various home improvements stores.
+Since then, we have continually expanded our product lineup to meet diverse spatial and practical needs, including three-compartment containers and compact models with both horizontal and vertical configurations.
+These products have become popular items in home improvement stores across Japan.

-At RISU, we strive to offer a wide range of waste containers that adapt to changing lifestyles.
+At RISU, we remain committed to offering waste containers that adapt to evolving lifestyles and promote more sustainable living.

 Year of 1989-2002

-We have been advancing the development of everyday products that incorporate the concept Universal Design, which aims to create designs that are easy to use for people of all ages and abilities.
+At RISU Corporation, we have been actively developing everyday products guided by the principles of Universal Design—creating items that are easy to use for people of all ages and abilities.

-Since the 2000s, Universal Design has become a core concept in our product development at RISU Corporation, resulting in the creation of numerous user-friendly products for a wide range of people.
+Since the 2000s, Universal Design has become a core philosophy in our product development, leading to the creation of numerous user-friendly products that support a wide range of lifestyles and physical needs.

 Year of 1989-2002

-Building on its unique molding technology, Risu Kogyo Corporation expanded its product line to include items such as simplified steps and planters in similar fields.
-As a leading manufacturer of plastic simulated wood, these products have gained recognition and are widely adopted in public projects, including parks, walking paths, disaster evacuation routes, and retaining walls, primarily in government and municipal construction projects.
+Building on its proprietary molding technology, Risu Kogyo expanded the PLAWOOD lineup to include related items such as simplified steps and planters.
+As a pioneer in plastic simulated wood, the company’s products have been widely adopted in public infrastructure projects—including parks, walking paths, disaster evacuation routes, and retaining walls—particularly in government and municipal construction.

 Year of 2003-2012